-Whether writing an email, website content, or a direct mail piece, making it compelling or persuasive depends on one factor:
+Whether writing your marketing as an email, website content, or a direct mail piece, making it compelling or persuasive depends on one factor:

 Not just any story will do, though.
 A truly persuasive story takes readers from their current state to the world you create with your words.